zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 # Time Synchronization

-According to {{Section3.1.3 of ?I-D.ietf-tvr-requirements}}, no matter whether the schedules are executed in centralized or distributed mode, the time synchronization mechanism is required to keep the synchronization between different devices.
+According to {{Section 3.1.3 of ?I-D.ietf-tvr-requirements}}, no matter whether the schedules are executed in centralized or distributed mode, the time synchronization mechanism is required to keep the synchronization between different devices.

 Different time-variant scenarios will require different granularities of time synchronization.
 In tidal networks, the